← Back to Case Studies

 Plug in your data

-Connect to your product catalog, brand guidelines, and example campaigns.
-Scope retrieval so each customer only sees their own context.
+Connect to your product catalog, brand guidelines, and past campaign examples.
+Scope retrieval per customer account so brand contexts never bleed across tenants.